barrettotte/cricket/README.md

 # cricket

-Humidity/temperature sensor metrics in Grafana via Prometheus.
+Humidity/temperature sensor metrics in Grafana and Prometheus with Discord alerting.

 ## Summary